Dainichiseika

 • *1 For details, please refer to "Nomination and Remuneration Committee" at the bottom of this page.

 • *3 The Operating Committee of Top Management is convened as needed to deliberate important matters related to human resources and organizational structure, the most crucial management resources supporting the Company's sustainable growth.
-These matters include the nomination, assignment, and remuneration of Directors (excluding Directors who are Audit and Supervisory Committee Members) and executive officers, as well as the selection of next-generation management executives.
-The Operating Committee of Top Management is convened and chaired by the President.
+These matters include the nomination, assignment, and remuneration of Directors (excluding Directors who are Audit and Supervisory Committee Members) and Titled Executive Officers, as well as the selection of next-generation management executives.
+The Operating Committee of Top Management is convened and chaired by the Representative Director and President.
 It is composed of inside directors (excluding Directors who are Audit and Supervisory Committee Members) and individuals selected by inside directors (excluding Directors who are Audit and Supervisory Committee Members) from among those who play central roles in management.

 • *4 The Corporate Management Committee is composed of the management team responsible for business execution.
 It serves as an organ for discussing important matters related to business execution, including the Group's various strategies and future plans, and is held approximately twice a month.
 This meeting is not limited to discussing matters submitted to the Board of Directors and performance-related matters.
 It also serves to accelerate the Company's ability to respond flexibly to both apparent and potential management issues by enabling the management team to engage in free and open discussion and multifaceted consideration on a wide range of topics.